Jim Carr

 James Gordon Carr PC OM (October 11, 1951 – December 12, 2022) was a Canadian politician, cabinet minister, journalist, and professional oboist.
 A member of the Liberal Party, he served as the member of Parliament for Winnipeg South Centre from 2015 until his death on December 12, 2022.
 Carr died days after his Private Members Bill, Bill C-235, An Act respecting the building of a green economy in the Prairies, passed the House and went to the Senate.
 He last served as the Chair of the Standing Committee on Public Safety and National Security, until his resignation on September 29, 2022.

-Carr previously served as the Minister of Natural Resources from 2015 to 2018, and Minister of International Trade Diversification from 2018 to 2019.
+Carr previously served as the Minister of Natural Resources from 2015 to 2018 and Minister of International Trade Diversification from 2018 to 2019.
 He left Cabinet in 2019 after being diagnosed with cancer, but soon after was named the Special Representative for the Prairies.
 In 2021, he returned to Cabinet to concurrently serve as a Minister without Portfolio and the Special Representative for the Prairies.
 He previously was a member of the Manitoba Legislature from 1988 to 1992 for the Manitoba Liberal Party.

 Biography

-Carr was born on October 11, 1951, in Winnipeg, Manitoba.
+Carr was born on October 11, 1951, in Winnipeg, Manitoba, the son of Esther (Golden) and David Carr.
 He graduated from University of Winnipeg Collegiate, and played the oboe for the Winnipeg Symphony Orchestra from ages 16 to 21.
 Carr was awarded a Canada Council arts grant to study for a year under Marc Lifschey, who was then the primary oboist for the San Francisco Symphony Orchestra.
 While he was there, he unsuccessfully auditioned for first oboist at the Los Angeles Philharmonic.
 After returning to Winnipeg, Carr gave up music as a career, and did not play the oboe again until picking it up again for political fundraising events.

 Carr started his post-secondary education at the University of British Columbia, but transferred to McGill University because his interest in politics was piqued by the Parti Québécois victory in the 1976 Quebec general election.
 Carr graduated from McGill in 1979 with a Bachelor of Arts degree with a joint honours in history and political science.

 After graduation, Carr worked in Winnipeg as a staffer on the Manitoba government's cultural policy review, and worked as a journalist in the early 1980s.
 On June 3, 1969, Carr and four other Young Liberals joined the New Democratic Party of Manitoba so as to support Sidney Green's unsuccessful bid to lead the party.
 He later returned to the Liberals.
 Before entering public life, he was also executive director of the Manitoba Arts Council.